Thomas Wilson (bishop): Work in the Isle of Man (1697–1749)

 On 6 April he landed at Derbyhaven in the Isle of Man.
-He was installed on 11 April 1697 in the ruins of St. German's Cathedral, within Peel Castle at Peel.
-At once he took up his residence at Bishop's Court, Kirk Michael, which he found also in a ruinous condition, with only a tower and chapel standing.
+He was installed on 11 April 1697 in the ruins of St German's Cathedral, within Peel Castle at Peel.
+At once he took up his residence at Bishopscourt, Kirk Michael, which he found also in a ruinous condition, with only a tower and chapel standing.
 Wilson set about rebuilding the greater part of it, at a cost of £1,400, of which all but £200 came from his own pocket.
 He soon became 'a very energetic planter' of fruit and forest trees, turning 'the bare slopes' into 'a richly wooded glen'.
-He was an equally zealous farmer and miller, doing much by his example to develop the resources of the island.
-For some time he was the only physician in the island.
+He was a zealous farmer and miller, doing much by his example to develop the resources of the Island.
+For some time he was the only physician in the Island.
 He set up a drug-shop, giving advice and medicine to the poor for free.

-He had been on the island for less than two months when he had before him the petition of Christopher Hampton of Kirk Braddan, whose wife had been condemned to seven years' penal servitude for lamb stealing, and who asked the bishop's licence for a second marriage in consideration of his "motherless children."
+He had been on the Island for less than two months when he had before him the petition of Christopher Hampton of Kirk Braddan, whose wife had been condemned to seven years' penal servitude for lamb stealing, and who asked the bishop's licence for a second marriage in consideration of his "motherless children."
 On 26 May 1698, Wilson gave him "liberty to make such a choice as may be most for your support and comfort."
 Yet his views of marriage were usually strict; marriage with a deceased wife's sister he regarded as incest.